Medicare paid $5.1B for poor nursing home care

 Not only are residents often going without the crucial help they need, but the government could be spending taxpayer money on facilities that could endanger people's health, the report concluded.
 The findings come as concerns about health care quality and cost are garnering heightened attention as the Obama administration implements the nation's sweeping health care overhaul.

+"These findings raise concerns about what Medicare is paying for," the report said.
 The review also drew sharp criticism Thursday from the head of the Senate Special Committee on Aging.

 "Spending taxpayers' money on facilities that provide poor care is unacceptable," said the committee's chairman, Sen. Bill Nelson, D-Fla.
 "The government must do a better job of ensuring Medicare beneficiaries receive the highest quality of care."